-Those students who opt for a global evaluation during the first three weeks of the term (see the regulations of the University of Extremadura on this) will sit an exam.
+Those students who opt for a global evaluation will sit an exam.
 The exam will consist in a written part, which will account for 50% of the mark, and an oral presentation, in which students will be asked about the syllabus explained in class (20%).
 The remaining 30% corresponds to the evaluation of online tasks carried out during the course.